Certain records retained by the NTSB may fall under exemptions of the FOIA. The NTSB may deny a request based on the following exemptions:

-Requesters who receive a denial from the NTSB in response to a FOIA request, based on one of the FOIA's exemptions, may appeal the denial.
+If you receive a denial from the NTSB in response to a FOIA request, based on one of the FOIA's exemptions, you may appeal the denial.
 Appeals must be in writing, and should be clearly labeled as an appeal to a denied FOIA request.
 The appeal should include:

 - The initial request number which was assigned to your request;

 - The date of the action on your request; and